fkgi/smpp/roundrobin/README.md

 Password for ESME authentication.

 - `-y`
 Type of ESME system.
 Value is any string.
-Default value is `DEBUGGER`.
+Default value is `ROUNDROBIN`.

 - `-o`
 Type of Number for ESME address.
 Digits value.